Watch the replay of Pedro's live AMA on X - no stone was left unturned ▶️

 Start by identifying your primary business expenses.
 Are you investing heavily in digital advertising?
 Do you have significant travel costs?
 Or are you spending more on inventory and shipping?

-Now, look for a card that offers rewards tailored to those categories.
+Now, look for a business rewards credit card that offers multipliers tailored to those categories.
 If you’re spending a lot on travel, a card that provides bonus points on flights and hotels could return substantial value.
 On the other hand, if your spending is more diverse, a card offering flat-rate cash back across all purchases might be the better choice.
-(Hint: The best high limit business credit cards offer credit card rewards for travel, cash back, statement credit, and more.)
+(Hint: The best high limit business credit cards offer corporate card rewards for travel, cash back, statement credit, and more.)

-A high credit limit is great, but pairing that with a lucrative rewards program can significantly boost your bottom line.
+A high credit limit is great, but pairing that with a lucrative business credit card rewards program can significantly boost your bottom line.
 When evaluating rewards, consider both the earning potential and the redemption options.

 Integrations with accounting software